Volunteer at UW Health: Make a difference in the lives of our patients and visitors

 UW Health offers volunteer opportunities at its facilities in Wisconsin and Illinois.

-Please refer to the information below for the state you wish to volunteer in.
+Please refer to the information below for the state in which you wish to volunteer.

 In Wisconsin

 Thank you for your interest in volunteering for UW Health.
-At this time, we can onboard a limited number of volunteers each month.
+At this time, we are not accepting applications for new volunteers.
+We will reopen the application on November 25.

 We appreciate your interest in volunteering and look forward to connecting with you!